dm-j/CodeTagAnalyzer/readme.md

     }
 }
 ```
+* The class `Beta` is annotated with `EnableCodeTag`.
+The properties and methods are required to use `CodeTag` attributes if they directly or indirectly reference any element which has a `DefineCodeTag` attribute.
 * The method `Beta.Foo()` is tagged using the `DefineCodeTag` attribute.
 Since there is no string argument provided, it generates the identifier for this tag from the method name, enclosing classes, and namespace, resulting in `Test.Beta.Foo`.
 * The method `Beta.Bar()` references `Beta.Foo()`, and as a result, requires its own `CodeTag` attribute with the identifier `Test.Beta.Foo`.
 * The property `Beta.Alice` references `Beta.Bar()`, and as a result, _also_ requires its own `CodeTag` attribute with the identifier `Test.Beta.Foo`, because `Beta.Bar()` references `Beta.Foo()`.